Who we are

 We value building strong relationships within our community and with other like-minded groups around Australia.

 We will engage ethically and positively in the political process to achieve change.

-Dominic Case [President and Public Officer] is retired from technical and communications/policy roles in the film industry and has lived in Balmain for eighteen years.
+Dominic Case [Public Officer & committee member] is retired from technical and communications/policy roles in the film industry and has lived in Balmain for twenty two years.
 After reading Tim Flannery's The Weather Makers he realized that its message was complex, important and urgent, and determined to become more active.
 He joined Climate Change Balmain-Rozelle in 2009.
 Dominic liaises with other climate action groups, publishes CCBR's e-newsletter and has developed CCBR's social media.